Question QI-005 (continued)

 No license features listed in the RLM Web Server

 Check your firewall and make sure that TCP Ports 5053 and 49117 are open.

 RLM server already running for other programs

 When there is already an instance of RLM running on a license server computer, the ADINA licenses can be combined into the pool of licenses administered by that instance of RLM.
 To do this, copy the adina.set and the *.lic license file from the %ADINAHOME%\RLM directory to the corresponding directory of the existing RLM server.
+(This ensures that the adina.set file, the *.lic license file and the rlm.exe program are all in the same directory.)
 Then use the RLM Web Server to reread all licenses.
 Note that ADINA uses RLM 10.1.
 If the existing RLM instance is an older version, you may wish to combine those licenses into ADINA's instead.

 It is possible to have two RLM instances running on a single license server computer.
-In this case, it is may be necessary to avoid conflicts in TCP Ports by assigning different ports to ADINA.
-TCP 5053 is used by RLM and TCP 49117 is used by ADINA.
+In this case, it may be necessary to avoid conflicts in TCP Ports by assigning different ports to ADINA.
+TCP and UDP 5053 are used by RLM and TCP 49117 is used by ADINA.
 In addition, TCP 5054 is the default monitoring port, and will have to be assigned to another TCP Port to view the RLM Web Server for ADINA.

 - TCP 5054 for the RLM Web Server monitor can be changed to NNNN by the command

 More details about RLM are found in the RLM License Administration Manual.